 The student must take the proficiency examinations the semester prior to starting the nursing program.
 The student may elect not to take the proficiency examinations and may follow the traditional BSN course of study while still working toward the LPN-BSN degree.

 Students planning to apply for the summer admission cycle should have all their core curriculum requirements completed spring semester.
-Maymester classes will no longer be possible for summer entry as all nursing classes will run from May through July.
+Note: All nursing classes must be taken at GSW.

 - Attain admission in good standing to the University.